istio/istio.io/docs/reference/attribute-vocabulary.md

 A given Istio deployment has a fixed vocabulary of attributes that it understands.
 The specific vocabulary is determined by the set of attribute producers being used in the deployment.
-The primary attribute producer in Istio is the proxy, although the mixer and services can also introduce attributes.
+The primary attribute producer in Istio is Envoy, although Mixer and services can also introduce attributes.

 ## Standard Istio attribute vocabulary

 The table below shows the set of canonical attributes and their respective types.
-Most Istio deployments will have agents (proxy or mixer adapters) that produce these attributes.
+Most Istio deployments will have agents (Envoy or Mixer adapters) that produce these attributes.

 | Name | Type | Description | Kubernetes Example |
 |------|------|-------------|--------------------|